 - The purpose of a midterm evaluation is to provide feedback to the instructor and it should be given early in the semester, preferably around the third week.

-- If you would like to use the FCQ questions for a midterm evaluation, download this PDF to photocopy.
+- If you would like to use the FCQ questions for a midterm evaluation, download a copy from the Forms and Reports page under "Sample reports."

 - Although the FCQ program does not process results for data gathered outside the Campus Labs platform, instructors can use other survey tools like Qualtrics, Survey Monkey, etc.